eclipse-archived/kiso/examples/CommonGateway/c-sensors/readme.md

 ```

 ## Code Walkthrough
-The essence of this example can be seen in the appPeriodicTest function, which is taking the data from  SensorEnvironment_Read and make some calculations to give the output understandable and take the data from the SensorAccelerometer_Read and show dimensions and if everything goes correct, the green led will flash.
-Otherwise the red led will flash .
+The main program loop can be seen in `appPeriodicTest()`.
+It takes data from  `SensorEnvironment_Read()` and `SensorAccelerometer_Read()`, performs some conversions and corrections based on static calibration and finally presents the data via debug log.
+If everything went OK, the green LED will flash.
+In case of any errors the red LED will flash.

 ```c
 void appPeriodicTest(void *CmdProcessorHandle, uint32_t param2)